Two Friends (DJs)

-Two Friends is an American DJ/producer duo made up of Eli Sones and Matthew Halper.
+Two Friends is an American DJ/production duo made up of Eli Sones (born June 25, 1993) and Matthew Halper (born October 29, 1992).
 The Los Angeles-based duo gained popularity for their original discography, remixes, and hour-long "Big Bootie" mixes.

 Early life

 Sones grew up in Los Angeles, while Halper moved around before settling into LA at the age of ten.
 They met each other in seventh grade while attending Brentwood School throughout their middle and high school years.
 At the very end of high school, the duo formed Two Friends, coming up with the name together during a Senior Seminar class they had both enrolled in.
 They began working on hip-hop beats in the software Pro Tools, producing for several up-and-coming rappers before pivoting towards the electronic realm.
 After visiting the Sahara Tent at Coachella and being slowly introduced to electronic music by some friends and family, they became even more fascinated with the emerging genre and soon dove in head-first.

 Growing up, Halper had a strong background in music, starting guitar lessons at the age of eight, training in music theory, and singing in his high school choir.
 Traditionally his listening interests were dominated by alternative rock and rock classics such as Blink-182, Led Zeppelin, and Bon Jovi.

 Sones' focus was more centralized around DJing and mashups.
 During high school, Sones went by the moniker "The Friendly Giant" before linking up with Halper and forming Two Friends.
 His early musical interests were predominantly hip-hop and indie rock.

 Soon after starting to create music together, Sones moved to Nashville, Tennessee to attend Vanderbilt University and Halper to Palo Alto to attend Stanford University.
 Halper majored in Product Design and Sones in Human & Organizational Development, but much of their time was dedicated to the Two Friends project.
 For the most part, the first four years of Two Friends was long-distance; however since graduating and returning home to LA in 2015, Halper and Sones have been working the Two Friends project full-time.